 Trigonometric Formulas: Sine, Cosine, Tangent

-Although trigonometry makes up less than 5% of all math questions, you still want to get those questions right, and you won't be able to answer any trigonometry questions correctly without knowing the following formulas:
+With the launch of the new digital SAT, trigonometry is a more important part of SAT Math than ever.
+Together, geometry and trig questions make up 15% of all SAT Math questions, more than double what it was before.
+So you'll want to get those questions right, and you won't be able to answer any trigonometry questions correctly without knowing the following formulas:

 Find the sine of an angle given the measures of the sides of the triangle.